julkar-nain/currency-converter/README.md

 currency-converter
 =================================
-This is an andorid application that helps to calculate currency exchange easily.
+This is an andorid application that helps to calculate currency exchange.
+The app is a kind of sample app that demostrates latest technology(Room, Dagger, retrofit, wrok manager etc) with porper unit tests.
+You can easily understand how these latest technologies can be used to build an esily maintainable android app.
 ## Feature
 It provides the following features :